Internal Conflict: Two Worrisome Days in Washington DC: Day Two

 Those Who Are Happy to be in Washington DC

-I needed a pick me up and I got it as I walked past the White House.
-For there on the front lawn was perhaps the only member of the White House family blissfully ignorant of the dire predicament the country was facing: Bo, the Obama’s dog.
+I needed a pick me up, and I got it as I walked past the White House.
+There on the front lawn was perhaps the only member of the White House family ignorant of the predicament the country was in: Bo, the Obama’s dog.